-Students that are eligible for merits of recognition must also be members of the Faulkner Law Public Interest Society.
-Any of the fifty (50) minimum hours required to be Fellows of the Public Interest Society can also be applied toward merits.
+Students are not eligible for merits of recognition until they have submitted sufficient hours to be named a Faulkner Law Public Interest Society Fellow.
+Any of the fifty (50) minimum hours required to be a Public Interest Society Fellow can also be applied toward merits.

-Qualified Hours
+Qualifying Hours